 Aimee is able to segment out aircraft in airport scenes by comparing the live images to an aircraft model, which it previously learned by processing thousands of annotated training images.
-The training image set used by Searidge to train Aimee is very extensive and includes images from various airports that feature different environments, weather, traffic levels, and aircraft types.
-The extensive training data set allows the neural network to learn an abstract model of aircraft which allows the recognition of never before seen aircraft models.
-Using this abstract aircraft model, the neural network achieved revolutionary detection performance at diverse deployment sites.
+Airports are able to use the training image set to build and train their own neural network, a very extensive platform that includes images from various airports that feature different environments, weather, traffic levels, and aircraft types.
+The extensive training data set allows the neural network to learn an abstract model of aircraft, which allows the recognition of never before seen aircraft models.
+Using this abstract aircraft model, the neural network has achieved revolutionary detection and classification performance at diverse deployment sites.

-The Aimee AI platform presents a great improvement over the previous state of the art aircraft detection technologies.
+The Aimee AI platform presents a great improvement over the previous state of the art aircraft detection and classification technologies.
 Algorithms such as feature detection and background subtraction have numerous limitations which include not being easily adaptable to different environmental and weather conditions and different aircraft sizes.
-The neural network aircraft detection featured in Aimee is able to overcome many of these challenges to provide among other things excellent probability of detection in all environmental and weather conditions, aircraft occlusion resolution, classification of detected objects, and detection of aircraft that are only partially visible in the video sensor field of view.
+The neural network aircraft detection featured in Aimee is able to overcome many of these challenges to provide among other things excellent probability of detection in all environmental and weather conditions, aircraft occlusion resolution, classification of detected objects, including easily distinguishing between stationary aircraft and vehicles, and detection of aircraft that are only partially visible in the video sensor field of view.
 Additionally, the neural network is robust to camera vibration and shaking which commonly occur for mast installations of camera sensors.
 Object detection and classification are however only the tip of the iceberg of the enormous potential AI has to increase the safety and efficiency of air traffic control and airport operations.

 Aimee in Action: Fort Lauderdale-Hollywood International Airport